One tries to keep Beyond Banksters and the $180,000,000,000 in Infrastructure spending simple.

 - There’s been a huge and long battle to stop Water from going.

-UPDATE, May 18, 2017, Trump announcement: NAFTA is to be changed by the end of the year
+(May 18, 2017, Trump announces NAFTA is to be changed by the end of the year.)

 Canadians need to know the history of NAFTA.
 The Exemption for Water disappeared from the final text of the Agreement.

 There is currently a looming renewed threat.
 The Corporates want to make big money by privatization around water, make it a commodity like oil.
 They’ve made inroads since the original FTA and NAFTA.